Adam Armstrong: Southampton to speak to Blackburn striker after agreeing fee for forward

 Southampton have agreed a fee with Blackburn for striker Adam Armstrong.

-The 24-year-old has now been given permission to speak to Ralph Hasenhuttl's side, with personal terms being finalised on Monday ahead of a medical on Tuesday.
+The 24-year-old has now been given permission to speak to Ralph Hasenhuttl's side and has travelled to Southampton to finalise personal terms on Monday ahead of a medical on Tuesday.

 Southampton are looking to sign a new striker after selling last season's top scorer Danny Ings to Aston Villa for £25m last week.